Edwin Butler Crittenden: Life and career

-Edwin Butler Crittenden was born November 20, 1915 in New Haven, Connecticut, to Walter Eaton Crittenden and Harriet (Butler) Crittenden.
+Edwin Butler Crittenden was born November 26, 1915, in New Haven, Connecticut, to Walter Eaton Crittenden and Harriet (Butler) Crittenden.
 He attended Pomona College ('38), Yale University ('42) and the Massachusetts Institute of Technology ('47).
 He served in the United States Coast Guard from 1942 to 1946, and worked for Santa Paula, California, architect Roy C. Wilson between 1946 and 1948.
 He then relocated to Alaska, where he worked for the Alaska Housing Authority until 1951.
 That year, Crittenden established his own architecture practice in Anchorage.
 Originally practicing as Edwin B. Crittenden, when engineer Arthur R. Jacobs joined the firm in 1954 it became Edwin Crittenden, Architects & Associates.
 Additional associates included Lucian A. Cassetta, who joined the firm in 1957, and Wallace J. Wellenstein, who joined in 1960.
-In 1962 Wellenstein left to establish his own firm, and with the promotion of C. Harold Wirum, employee since 1954, the firm became Crittenden, Cassetta, Wirum & Jacobs.
+In 1962 Wellenstein left to establish his own firm, and with the promotion of C. Harold Wirum, an employee since 1954, the firm became Crittenden, Cassetta, Wirum & Jacobs.
 In 1968 Jacobs left to form his own engineering practice, and Kenneth D. Cannon was made partner in the new firm of Crittenden, Cassetta, Wirum & Cannon.

-In 1971 the firm entered into an agreement with Hellmuth, Obata & Kassabaum of St. Louis and San Francisco.
+In 1971 the firm agreed with Hellmuth, Obata & Kassabaum of St. Louis and San Francisco.
 They formed the jointly operated firm of CCWC/HOK Architects and Planners for work in Alaska.
-A month later Wirum left the partnership, forming Maynard & Wirum with Kenneth D. Maynard.
+A month later Wirum left the partnership, forming Maynard & Wirum with Kenneth Maynard.
 Maynard had worked for the Crittenden firm from 1962 to 1965.
 CCC/HOK Architects and Planners operated until the agreement ended in 1980, though HOK continued to pursue Alaskan projects.
 During the early 1980s, CCC Architects and Planners was the largest architectural firm in Alaska.

 In addition to extensive building projects, CCC/HOK was also involved in the 1976 selection by voters of Willow, Alaska, as the site of a new state capital to replace Juneau.
 The firm was selected as prime consultant to the Capital Site Selection Committee, empowered by a 1974 ballot initiative.
 Voters selected Willow from three proposed sites, though construction never began at Willow and the project was cancelled in 1982.

-As consequence of the drop in oil prices and the recession that followed, the firm went bankrupt in 1986.
+As a consequence of the drop in oil prices and the recession that followed, the firm went bankrupt in 1986.
 It was reorganized as Architects Alaska, which it remains, though Crittenden was not a member of the new firm.
-After leaving practice, Crittenden spent four years as campus architect for Sheldon Jackson College in Sitka.
+After leaving practice, Crittenden spent four years as a campus architect for Sheldon Jackson College in Sitka.
 He finally retired from architecture in 1990.

 Personal life

 Crittenden was married in 1944 to Katharine Carson, who would become known as a preservationist throughout Alaska.
 They had six children, and their eldest son, John Crittenden, would also become an architect.

 In 1963 Crittenden took a sabbatical from his practice.
 He and his family lived for a year in Helsinki, where he studied northern design strategies and the work of Alvar Aalto and Ralph Erskine.

-Katharine Crittenden died in Anchorage in 2010, and he died there January 10, 2015 at the age of 99.
+Katharine died in Anchorage in 2010, as did Edwin on January 10, 2015, at the age of 99.